dotdash/wayhub/README.md

 requests](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)
 and a label which can be formatted using [Pango markup](https://docs.gtk.org/Pango/pango_markup.html).

+The optional `last_updated` field accepts a human readable date string, like `2 weeks ago` or `last month` and restricts hits to issues/prs that have have last updated on of before that date.

 Only counters with a number greater than 0 are shown.